 To meet the vision for managing DPC standards there are three key interlinked aims to the policy which will ensure the delivery of an effective policy framework:

 Legal compliance; The Practice aims to meet and exceed all compliance requirements relating to DPC.
-The Practice will undertake or commission annual assessments and audits of its compliance with legal requirements through the Appropriate IG Toolkit and demonstrating compliance to all relevant healthcare standards, the policy will also demonstrate that the Practice has adopted the Accountability for demonstrating compliance with the GDPR as required by Article 5(2).
+The Practice will undertake or commission annual assessments and audits of its compliance with legal requirements through the Appropriate IG Toolkit and demonstrating compliance to all relevant healthcare standards, the policy will also demonstrate that the Practice has adopted the Accountability for demonstrating compliance with the UK GDPR as required by Article 5(2).

 Information security; The Practice will promote effective confidentiality and security practice to its staff through an Information Security Management Systems (ISMS) which includes policies, procedures and training.
 The Practice has established and maintains incident reporting procedures and will monitor and investigate all reported instances of actual or potential breaches of confidentiality and security.